Speaker Directivity Modeler

 What do we hear?
 Frequency response corresponding to the selected angle or the sound power?

 In free-field conditions (outdoor amplification) the frequency response corresponding to the selected angle matters and the sound power graph is irrelevant.
-In a reverberant room close to the loudspeaker, the frequency response corresponding to the selected angle matters.
-However, as we move away from the loudspeaker then the frequency response will gradually turn into the sound power response.
+In a reverberant room, the frequency response is a combination of the sound power curve and the curve of the selected axis.
+Close to the loudspeaker, the frequency response corresponding to the selected angle matters.
+As we move away from the loudspeaker, the frequency response curve becomes more and more similar the sound power curve.

 Minimum supported browser versions: